BogdanCatalin-Iacob/SimpleCalculator/README.md

 # SimpleCalculator
-just a simple begginer calculator
+just a simple beginner calculator

+*/missing the code for "+/-" button, del button code is wrong*/